[ext/openssl] Encoding of subclasses fails when it shouldn't

 of comparing the class directly with Set or Sequence.

-#2 Updated by Martin Bosslet about 4 years ago
+#2 Updated by Martin Bosslet over 4 years ago

 The first thought that came into my mind for changing this was to provide consistency.
 There are several